 C E L I A C D I S E A S E.

 The Celiac disease is a digestive disorder caused by the consumption of gluten, a protein commonly found in many grains, especially wheat, barley & rye.
 Therefore, those products containing these grains must be avoided by those diagnosed with celiac disease.
-Among those products to be especially indul of area; bread, pasta, cookies, pizza crust and other foods, containing wheat, barley or rye.
+Among those products to be especially indul of an area; bread, pasta, cookies, pizza crust, and other foods, containing wheat, barley or rye.
 Oats may contain gluten as well, but this is currently in dispute due to the fact that some seem to be able to digest oats without consequence.

 It is important that you followed your doctor advice in this matter.
 When a person with celiac disease eats foods containing gluten, an immune reaction occurs in the small intestine, resulting in damage to the surface of the small intestine and an inability to absorb certain nutrients from food.

-The malabsorption is a decreases in the absorption of nutrients can cause vitamin deficiencies that deprive your brain, peripheral nervous system, bones, liver and other organs of vital nourishment, which can lead to other illnesses.
+The malabsorption is a decrease in the absorption of nutrients can cause vitamin deficiencies that deprive your brain, peripheral nervous system, bones, liver and other organs of vital nourishment, which can lead to other illnesses.
 This is especially serious in children, who need proper nutrition to develop and grow.
 Many who suffer celiac disease also develop related vitamin and mineral deficiency related diseases.

 Also known as celiac sprue, celiac disease occurs in people who have a susceptibility to gluten intolerance.
 Although celiac disease affects people of all races, it is most prevalent in those of white European ancestry.
-It also affects women to a greater extent that me.
+It also affects women to a greater extent than me.

-Celiac disease has been around as long as man has eaten wheat and other grains containing the protein, but it has only been in the last 50 years that researchers have gained a better understanding of the conditions and ho to treat it.
+Celiac disease has been around as long as man has eaten wheat and other grains containing the protein, but it has only been in the last 50 years that researchers have gained a better understanding of the conditions and how to treat it.

 Get Celiac disease and Diabetes is not a good prognostic.
 Living with multiple health problems can complicate things.
 As a diabetic balancing the levels of carbohydrates. (starches and sugars) with the level of insulin requires thorough and discipline.
 You should always consult your doctor and dietician for specific advice.

-Symptoms of gluten intolerance are diarrhea, bloating, irritable bowel syndrome, food allergies and fatigue.
+Symptoms of gluten intolerance are diarrhea, bloating, irritable bowel syndrome, food allergies, and fatigue.
 Other conditions are now being associated with gluten intolerance.

 Common autoimmune disorders such as Type I diabetes and thyroid disease are linked to gluten.
-Also the bone and nervous systems can be affected, causing serious health care problems.
+Also, the bone and nervous systems can be affected, causing serious health care problems.

-As a diabetic you need to eat a well balanced diet.
-The one area of difficulty is managing your carbohydrates intake with gluten free.
-You can find gluten free carbohydrates in potatoes, rice wild rice, buckwheat, maize millet, sago, tapioca, corn flour, soya, polenta, flax, sorghum, linseed, gram flour, carrageenan, urd, chana (chickpea flour), quinoa, arrowroot, codex wheat starch, corn pasta, pure rice noodles, gluten free pastas are available, as are gluten free versions of bread.
+As a diabetic, you need to eat a well-balanced diet.
+The one area of difficulty is managing your carbohydrates intake with gluten-free.
+You can find gluten-free carbohydrates in potatoes, rice wild rice, buckwheat, maize millet, sago, tapioca, corn flour, soya, polenta, flax, sorghum, linseed, gram flour, carrageenan, urd, chana (chickpea flour), quinoa, arrowroot, codex wheat starch, corn pasta, pure rice noodles, gluten-free pastas are available, as are gluten-free versions of bread.